 Learn how to promote diversity in volunteer organizations with these 10 strategies:

-1. Target Your Recruitment Strategy
+1. Expand Your Volunteer Recruitment Strategies

 To find more diverse volunteers, it’s crucial to recruit in the right communities.
 Knowing how to recruit diverse volunteers in these communities requires careful outreach.
 Each community is unique and could have a distinct culture that’s unfamiliar to your team.